microsoft/waf-adoption-strategy-sample/README.md

 1. **Reuse (external or internal)** - instead of developing be spoke solutions and frameworks
 2. **Automate when possible** - Prefer automation (codifying the process) over writing guidance documents with directions how to implement the WAF best practices
 3. **Deliver in increments** - Leverage Lean/Agile concepts and deliver WAF adoption solutions in small increments (e.g. 2-3 weeks), with each increment providing the value
-4. **Advise instead of enforce** - Purpose of this strategy is develop advised solution to help teams achieve their quality metrics (1) rather than enforce proposed WAF Adoption solutions in any way.
+4. **Advise instead of enforce** - Purpose of this strategy is develop advised solution to help teams achieve their quality metrics rather than enforce proposed WAF Adoption solutions in any way.

-(1) Teams/Applications should be measured by software delivery Quality and Delivery Velocity metrics.
-Definition of such metrics is out of scope of this strategy.

 ## Current (WAF Adoption) State